FontContext · Shipped 2026

 I tried fixing this three ways.

-Pencil means "edit."
-But I wasn't building an editor,I was building a previewer.
+For the icon in the input I debated between a pencil and an eye.
+Pencil would mean "edit," but I wasn't building an editor; I was building a previewer.
 Eye means "visibility," "show/hide."
 That's exactly what preview mode does.
 It's the same icon Figma uses in the layers panel, the same icon Photoshop uses for layer visibility.
 Users already know what it means.
 Pattern matching.

 Eye won.